Join our email list to receive exclusive email offers from Carson Valley INN

 Friday and Saturday: 8:00 p.m. – 1:00 a.m.

-Steve Lord, February 2 – 4: Playing guitar and offering dynamic vocals, Steve is a main stage performer on the West Coast.
-Known as the man of a thousand songs, Steve presents an evening of oldies, country, pop, blues, jazz, soul and rock 'n' roll.
-On August 14 Steve will be joined by other area musicians for an evening of special entertainment!
+Steve Lord, May 10 – 13: Playing guitar and offering dynamic vocals, Steve is a main stage West Coast performer.
+The man of a thousand songs, Steve presents an evening of oldies, country, pop, blues, jazz, soul and rock 'n' roll.

 Cabaret Lounge performers, hours and schedule subject to change.